-Looking for a fun new addition to your favorite classic mojito?
+Looking for a fun new addition to your favorite cocktail?
 This Refreshing Muddled Kiwi Mojito uses real kiwi to add fruity flavor to an already delicious and refreshing fruit-forward cocktail.

 The combination of kiwi, mint, and lime lends a wonderful balance of sweet and sour.
 Plus, the subtle hint of sugar and rum and bubbly finish is sure to tickle your tastebuds!